Emulate a Bluetooth keyboard with the Raspberry Pi

 Listening for a connection

-The next thing we’ll do is define a listen function, which adds the SDP record we just read to the SDP server, and then waits for a connection from a client device.
-A client device will connect to the control socket first, and then the interrupt socket.
-The accept function of a socket returns a socket for that connection and a tuple containing the client’s MAC address followed by the port they connected on.
-Our expert created a couple of constants to make the code more readable when accessing the values in the tuple.
+We’ll now define a listen function, which publishes the SDP record to the SDP server and thereafter hangs in anticipation of a connection from a client device.
+This device initially connects to the control socket and then subsequently to the interrupt socket.
+When a connection is accepted, it yields a socket for that connection and a tuple consisting of the client’s MAC address and the port they utilized to connect.
+Our expert introduced a couple of constants to facilitate code readability when retrieving the values within the tuple.

 class Bluetooth: